unuaunco/rideon-for-drivers/readme.md

 # Delivery app

-Based on Laravel 5.8 and RideOn 2.2 code base
+Based on Laravel 5.8 and RideOn 2.2 code base.
+Published by the permission of RideOn Australia owners.

 ## Developing dependencies